f-ds/f-ds.github.io/_posts/2016-06-18-create-and-publish-vector-data-from-scratch.markdown

 First of all we need QGIS so [download](http://www.qgis.org/en/site/) and install it.
 With QGIS we can create any geometries like `Points`, `Lines` and `Polygons` as we can do with any other traditional vector desktop software like *Inkscape* or *corel Draw* but the cool thing here is that if those geometries have a location on the earth (for example they are the shape of a country or a neighborhood) with QGIS we can automayically assign the coordinates to all the vertex.

-Ok let's make the first 1 minute quick-and-dirty  tutorial: it's quite easy to activate the QGIS drawing tools and start drawing a polygon but...
+### 1 minute quick-and-dirty  tutorial

+It's quite easy to activate the QGIS drawing tools and start drawing a polygon but...

 <img title="CLICK TO OPEN !!! - Drawing a polygon with no background" src="https://raw.githubusercontent.com/f-ds/f-ds.github.io/master/public/img/make_data_no_bkg.png" width="50%">